corda/corda/README.md

 This will build Avian as a conventional JVM (e.g. libjvm.so) which loads its boot class library and native libraries (e.g. libjava.so) from _/usr/lib/jvm/java-7-openjdk/jre_ at runtime.
-In this configuration, OpenJDK needs to remain installed for Avian to work, and you can run applications like this:
+Note that you must use an absolute path here, or else the result will not work when run from other directories.
+In this configuration, OpenJDK needs to remain installed for Avian to work, and you can run applications like
+this:

     $ build/linux-x86_64-openjdk/avian-dynamic -cp /path/to/my/application \
         com.example.MyApplication